UKCRF Network Conference materials 2025_Social media

 Venue

-Address: The International Convention Centre (ICC), 8 Centenary Square, Birmingham, B1 2EAGala dinner:
+Address: The International Convention Centre (ICC), 8 Centenary Square, Birmingham, B1 2EA

 Event Prices